Welcome to The Ultimate Phalanx

 • Mentor of the Meek: combines very well with half of this deck’s creatures (not to mention tokens generated with cards like Brimaz, King of Oreskos or Myrel, Shield of Argive).

-• Sensei's Divining Top: I pay 1, I get to look at and rearrange the top three cards of my library.
-For a tap, I can then even draw a card (provided that I put Top on top my library).
+• Sensei's Divining Top: pay 1 and have a look at and rearrange the top three cards of your library.
+For a tap, it can even draw one a card.
 Useful in any game-phase and therefore great value.

-• Smuggler's Share: let’s break open them boxes and take what’s mine; more cards and more treasure!
+• Smuggler's Share: let’s break open them boxes and take what’s owed; more cards and more treasure!

 A little support to make my creatures even stronger:

 • Basilisk Collar: one of the few ways to add deathtouch to the collective’s possible ability portfolio.
-That it also provides lifelink is great, but not necessary considering all the other sources I already have for that.
+That it also provides life-link is great, but not necessary considering all the other sources available for that.

 • Adorned Pouncer: a double-striking 1/1 kitty that when deceased, can be turned into a 4/4 double striking zombie kitty; very nice.

-• Angelic Overseer: will provide hexproof and indestructibility to all of my forces if combined with Odric.
+• Angelic Overseer: will provide hexproof and indestructibility to all forces when combined with Odric.

-• Bruna, the Fading Light /Gisela, the Broken Blade : by themselves these ladies are each strong and sport nice abilities for Odric’s legion.
-Combined into Brisela they are much more terrifying.
+• Gisela, the Broken Blade : strong and sports nice abilities for Odric’s legion.

 • Crystalline Giant: combined with Odric, this creature provides the ultimate flexibility to the collective's needs.